reactjs/react.dev/content/docs/hooks-overview.md

 }
 ```

 The state of each component is completely independent.
-Hooks are a way to reuse *stateful logic*, not state itself.
+Hooks are a way to reuse *stateful logic*, not the state itself.
 In fact, each *call* to a Hook has a completely isolated state -- so you can even use the same custom Hook twice in one component.

 Custom Hooks are more of a convention than a feature.
 If a function's name starts with "`use`" and it calls other Hooks, we say it is a custom Hook.
 The `useSomething` naming convention is how our linter plugin is able to find bugs in the code using Hooks.